monome/docs/docs/crow/scripting.md

 ```
 input[1].change = function(state)
-    r = math.random() * 10 - 5
+    rand = math.random() * 10 - 5
-    print(r)
+    print(rand)
-    output[1].volts = r
+    output[1].volts = rand
 end
 ```

-Note how we first calculate the random voltage and assign it to the *variable* named `r` (short for random).
-This means we can look at it with the `print(r)` call before sending it to the output.
+Note how we first calculate the random voltage and assign it to the *variable* named `rand` (short for random).
+This means we can look at it with the `print(rand)` call before sending it to the output.
 Now when you save & run the script, you'll see the random voltage printed in the console on every trigger.

 When you're confident the script is working as you please, it's good practice to remove the `print` function as it creates a lot of noisy messages in the console.
 Do this now, and save & run as before.